idgafmood/mhk_template/readme.md

             function = function name you want to run on keypress, see above in template for reference /

-        _.wait()
+        _.wait()  |  example: _.wait()
-            waits for current hotkey to be lifted to continue, see above in template for reference /
+            notes: waits for current hotkey to be lifted to continue, see above in template for reference /

         _.cmd(command,hide,wait)  |  example: _.cmd("@echo information && pause","hide","wait")